Is it worth visiting Osaka?

 With a population os 2.5 million and covering 223 square kilometers, something new and exciting is never far away.
-While the land has been occupied since the 5th century BC, the city name Osaka came to prominence in 645 AD when it was temporarily made the Capital of Japan.
+While the land has been occupied since the 5th century BC, the city name Osaka came to prominence in 645 AD.
 Ever since it has played an important role in the country's industry and import business, becoming a place where merchants' fortunes were made or broken.

 Things to do in Osaka

 Many families come here because of the endless list of things to do with kids.
 Universal Studios is the second largest theme park in Japan and offers movie-lovers, thrill-seekers and families a fantastic day out.
-With the rides and characters from their favourite movies as well as some new Japanese friends, kids and their parents will love an exciting day at Universal Studios.
+With the rides and characters from their favourite movies, anime, and games as well as some new Japanese friends, kids and their parents will love an exciting day at Universal Studios.

 No trip to Osaka with the family is complete without a trip to Kids Plaza, an indoor complex with everything from slides and interactive science exhibits to tunnels and a giant mock TV studio.
 A definite favourite, and a great place to explore on a rainy day.